lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 In taking over the government, he is doing the same thing.
 He doesn’t care about government efficiency, any more than he cares about public transport (hyperloop, Boring Company), or trucks (cybertruck), or renewable energy.
 He does these things because they will help him colonize Mars.
 And AI is the magic key, the palantir, that lets him connect Trump’s gangsterism with technofascist control.

 The two towers will set AI to the task of looting the state, hollowing out the government until only the shell remains, while at the same time, increasing powers of police surveillance and citizen control.
 They will retain only the essential functions of a state: lavishing money on the rich and pain on the poor and undeserving.
-AI will do this by getting rid of those who stand in the way, namely, government employees.
+AI will get rid of those who stand in the way, namely, government employees.

 This is where Musk the technofascist and Trump the sadist come together: they both love firing people.
 Trump’s fame came from his public display of cruelty—his catchword was “you’re fired!”
 And Musk sacked 80% of the staff at Twitter, driving it into the ground in the name of efficiency.